Disclosure:

 card games like Go Fish, Slap Jack, and Old Maid

 were popular.
 Surprisingly, my students get excited to play them too!
+Some

-Some of your students will already know how to play these games whereas others will need to learn.
-My students always have fun teaching their friends how to play.
+to play.
 I imagine yours would as well.
-Card games like these are fun to play when
+Card games like these are fun to

-students need a fun mental break from the 'hard stuff.'
+play when students need a fun mental break from the 'hard stuff.'

-I've rotated countless games in and out of my gaming closet over the years but
+I've rotated countless games in and out of my gaming closet over the years

-board games that have been removed from my closet... never to see the inside
+there are several board games that have been removed from my closet... never

-of my classroom again.
+to see the inside of my classroom again.
 Four of these games are:

-🍎 Mouse Trap I loved playing Mouse Trap as a child and thought it'd be a terrific game
+🍎 Mouse Trap I loved playing Mouse Trap as a child and thought it'd be a terrific

-mousetrap can't be set properly and the students will get upset.
+the mousetrap can't be set properly and the students will get upset.

 🍎 Perfection In theory, Perfection seems like it'd be a good game from the classroom.
 It's great for building eye-hand coordination, matching, patterning, etc. No, no, no, no. Don't do it.
 The tiny pieces get lost.
 The timer is noisy.
 And the children randomly shouting YEEEEEEEEEEEAH or AWWWWWWWWWWWW and having to shush them for it is enough to drive a teacher batty.